 We often hear about paid leave as it relates to giving birth or adopting a child, and how paid leave allows time for parents and a new baby to bond.
-The time I had with my daughter after she was born was less about being able to bond - though of course we did that too.
+However, the time I had with my daughter after she was born was less about being able to bond.
 It was frankly all I could do to make it through my maternity leave.